hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 As you can see this is for the gas intensity, with the measurements.
 For the other sensors use similar ways.

-Now everything is set up and the flow to send data from the sensors to Cumulocity can be build.
+Now everything is set up and the flow to send data from the sensors to Cumulocity can be built.

 Data from the different sensors arrive via the different MQTT-in nodes.
-Via a moustache template the values are being poured in a right format to handle in Cumulocity, as an example here the template for the gas sensor: ```200,GasIntensity,mg/m3,{{payload}},mg/m3``` where the ```payload``` is being replaced by the values.
+Via a moustache template the values are being poured in the right format to handle in Cumulocity, as an example here the template for the gas sensor: ```200,GasIntensity,mg/m3,{{payload}},mg/m3``` where the ```payload``` is being replaced by the values.

 Based on these values, actions like starting the fan are being taken automatically.
-Also warnings and alarms will be set in Cumulocity.
-These warning and alarms are also send to Slack.
+Also, warnings and alarms will be set in Cumulocity.
+These warnings and alarms are also sent to Slack.

 Both flows can be found [here](/code/GatewayFlow)